 - What are the top interests of the stakeholders?

 - Who are the supporters and who are the non-supporters?

-After completing the brainstorming session, you would have enough information to analyze the stakeholders and begin stakeholder mapping.
+After completing the brainstorming session, you would have enough information to analyze the stakeholders and begin the stakeholder mapping matrix.

 In addition to that, you will try to get the support of the most powerful stakeholders while managing your project.